yoki123/hodoku/README.md

 Features:

+  - Toggle color visibility.
+Now you can hide colors without clearing it to see filtering/highlighting!

   - Show Filters on Givens.
 When this option is enabled, givens/set cell values will also be highlighted.
 This feature is off by default but can be turned on in preferences->General->Show filter on givens.

   - Auto highlight.
 When a given/set cell is selected, like candidates/cells will be highlighted.
 This feature can be enabled in preferences->General->Auto highlight.